1. Home

 Baltimore & Ohio's train #11, the westbound "Metropolitan" (Washington, D.C. - Cincinnati) led by a tired E8A, boards at Grafton, West Virginia on July 25, 1970.
 Roger Puta photo.

-Route And History
+Route and History

-The Baltimore & Ohio's first train operating as the Metropolitan Special began as early as the end of World War I when its eastbound train #12, the former New York-Cincinnati-St. Louis Express was renamed.
+Baltimore & Ohio's first train operating as the Metropolitan Special began as early as the end of World War I when its eastbound train #12, the former New York-Cincinnati-St. Louis Express was renamed.
+Curiously, however, the railroad did not rename the westbound run, train #11, until 1937.

-So, essentially, the Metropolitan was the third-tier run on the route and sometimes, according to Craig Sanders' book Limited, Locals, And Expresses In Indiana, 1838-1971 the train didn't always carry all-matching equipment in the B&O's handsome blue and grey livery.
+The National already had a secondary train, the Diplomat, which handled its overflow traffic.
+The Metropolitan Special was the third-tier run on the St. Louis route and sometimes, according to Craig Sanders' book, "Limited, Locals, And Expresses In Indiana, 1838-1971," the train didn't always carry all-matching equipment in the B&O's handsome blue and grey livery.

 Consist (1948)

-While passengers enjoyed the train for their own reasons (unparalleled service, flexible scheduling, etc.) the B&O was happy with its profitability, thanks in part to the train's considerable head-end, mail-and-express traffic.
+While passengers enjoyed the train for their own reasons (unparalleled service, flexible scheduling, etc.) the B&O was happy with its profitability, thanks in part to the train's considerable mail-and-express traffic.

 Consist (1952)

+The Metropolitan was steam-powered until 1950 often pulled by one of the B&O's classic and handsome 4-6-2 Pacifics.
 After that time it utilized Electro-Motive E7As and E8As/Bs which gave the train a much more streamlined appearance even though it was not.

 By then the full dining services had been dropped in favor of a lunch-counter coach, café club car, or parlor-diner along with a reclining seat coach.
 Additionally, the train continued to carry considerable mail and express throughout the 1960s allowing the Special, ironically, to hold the status of one of the B&O's most profitable runs.